Fear-Itself/snowmc/README.md

 # SnowMC ❄️

-A new approach to minecraft modding.
+A new performance focused approach to minecraft modding.

 ## Acknowledgements